 - MALDI-TOF-TOF MS/MS

 - “Home grown” selectin/ galectin-human Fc chimeras and glycosyltransferase mutant cell lines/mice as glycobiological tools to identity and characterize selectin/galectin ligands functioning in inflammation, tumorigenesis, metastasis, tumor immune evasion and lymphomagenesis

 - Native human tissues/cells as sources to isolate the relevant immune/cancer cells.

-Dr. Dimitroff's laboratory is designed to train high school, undergraduate and graduate students. and post-doctoral fellows ith an emphasis to build academic metrics and career advancement.
+Dr. Dimitroff's laboratory is designed to train high school, undergraduate, graduate students and post-doctoral fellows with an emphasis to build academic metrics and career advancement.